ecolon3/FreeCodeCamp-tribute-page-project/README.md

 # FreeCodeCamp-tribute-page-project
- This is my tribute page project for the freeCodeCamp responsive web design course.
+ This is my tribute page project for the freeCodeCamp Responsive Web Design" course.